CONNECTICUT'S LOCAL ARTISTS GIVE YOU IDEAS TO CELEBRATE NEW YEAR'S SAFELY - BOCETO MEDIA

 Vice Nur Royal

-Vice was born in New Jersey, grew up in New York, and came to Connecticut to study at UCONN and became a graduate in 2019.
-He says his life signature is "New Jersey made me, New York raised me, Connecticut pays me."
-He started "Tristate My Estate," a business that sells urban apparel.
+Vice was born in New Jersey, raised in New York, and later moved to Connecticut to pursue his studies at UConn, where he graduated in 2019.
+He proudly claims his life motto: "New Jersey made me, New York raised me, Connecticut pays me."

 Vice at the Winterfair Hartford